samar08/CSE578ExtraCreditAssignment/readme.md

 a: 2, e: 5, i: 6, o: 4, u: 2, y: 0
 ```

 Note that I'm storing the vowels in a case-insensitive manner; you should also do this!
-Count and store the vowels, consonants (also case-insensitive), and punctuation characters  into a hierarchical data structure that is appropriate for a treemap visualization.
+Count and store the vowels, consonants (also case-insensitive), and punctuation characters  into a hierarchical data structure that is appropriate for a sunburst visualization.

-The rectangles in the treemap will be sized based on the count of the character (i.e., a bigger rectangle indicates that character appears more often), and organized based on its vowel/consonant/punctuation grouping.
+The arcs in the treemap will be sized based on the count of the character (i.e., a bigger arc indicates that character appears more often), and organized based on its vowel/consonant/punctuation grouping.
 You may design your own categorical colormap to indicate these groups, or use a pre-defined D3 colormap.
-Add a small spacing/padding between the rectangles, similar to what is shown in the screenshots.
-When you hover on a rectangle in the treemap, display a tooltip indicating the character name and its count (see below GIF).
+Add a small spacing/padding between the arcs, similar to what is shown in the screenshots.
+When you hover on an arc in the sunburst chart, display a tooltip indicating the character name and its count (see below GIF).
 The tooltip should smoothly follow the mouse cursor, and disapper when

- When the user clicks on a rectangle, you'll create a Sankey chart in the third panel.
-This Sankey chart will have three columns: the middle column will show the currently selected character, the left column will show the characters that appear in the `textareaa` immediately before the selected character (with the rectangles sized based on how often this happens), and the right column will show characters that occur immediately afterwards (likewise sized).
+ When the user clicks on an arc, you'll create a Sankey chart in the third panel.
+This Sankey chart will have three columns: the middle column will show the currently selected character, the left column will show the characters that appear in the `textarea` immediately before the selected character (with the rectangles sized based on how often this happens), and the right column will show characters that occur immediately afterwards (likewise sized).
 You'll need to create another dataset for this chart (i.e., one that shows which characters are found immeidately before the selected character, and how often they occur, and characters that appear after the selected character).

 You can consider testing using random text generators, such as [https://loremipsum.io/generator](https://loremipsum.io/generator) when working on your page.